-The bank's liquid assets (including cash and central bank, due from banks and securities) were DKK4.8 billion at end-H1 2009 and accounted for 26% of total assets.
+The bank's liquid assets (including cash and central bank, due from banks and securities) were DKK4.5 billion at end-Q3 2009 and accounted for 25% of total assets.
 In addition, the bank has committed credit facilities worth DKK1.1 billion from European banks of which DKK1.0 billion is currently not used.
 Also, as a part of the government's support package, the Danish Central Bank has granted the bank a facility of DKK800 million until 30 September 2010.

-The bank's funding structure is divided on the basis of customer deposits, representing around 60% of total external funding, interbank funding around 30% and long-term market funding including subordinated debt the rest.
-Of the interbank funding, around 75% (excluding central banks) matures after one year and we note that the level of interbank funding with a maturity of less than one year has been decreasing.
+The bank's funding structure is divided on the basis of customer deposits, representing around 65% of total external funding, interbank funding around 30% and long-term market funding including subordinated debt the rest.
+Of the interbank funding, around 70% matures after one year.
 The bank has satisfactory liquidity management, evidenced by a positive figure over a 12-month period when taking into account outflows and inflows in the form of scheduled payments, no access to the capital market and including liquid assets, a repoable securities portfolio and undrawn committed back-up lines.
 Under this stress scenario, the loan portfolio remains unchanged.
 The bank established an EMTN programme amounting to EUR 2 billion in 2008.

-Moody's will continue to monitor the bank's efforts to diversify its funding sources and shift its funding structure towards more longterm funding.
-The government support schemes have been helpful in terms of liquidity - senior claims are covered by the two-year guarantee scheme until 30 September 2010 and the banks can issue medium-term loans with a state guarantee maturing by yearend 2013 at the latest.
+Moody's will continue to monitor the bank's efforts to diversify its funding sources and shift its funding structure towards more long-term funding.
+The government support schemes have been helpful in terms of liquidity - senior claims are covered by the two-year guarantee scheme until 30 September 2010 and the banks can issue medium-term loans with a state guarantee maturing by year-end 2013 at the latest.
 We note that these schemes are intended to be temporary.
 Therefore, we will closely follow the liquidity and funding positions of the Danish banks as these support schemes approach expiry.

 The bank started developing and using a Value at Risk (VaR) model in 2007.
 Its total VaR, a statistical measurement of market risk, with a 10-day holding period and 99% confidence interval, varied from possible losses of DKK5.4 million to DKK25.2 million in 2008 (0.3%-1.3% of Tier 1 capital).
 Although, according to the bank's own calculations, the market risk is low, in Moody's opinion the bank's VaR measure lacks a track record and also has some limitations and we therefore take a conservative view with regard to this measure.
 We also note that the diversification gain due to spreading the risk across various asset classes is somewhat high, which considerably reduces the bank's VaR.
 The bank's total interest rate risk in relation to 100 bps change in interest rates was around 1.2% of Tier 1 capital at YE2008.
 The share holdings are mainly related to a number of sector companies, which are considered strategic investments (around 10% of Tier 1 capital).
-The portfolio of listed shares amounted to DKK19 million at H1 2009, which is less than 1% of Tier 1 capital.
+The portfolio of listed shares amounted to DKK22 million at Q3 2009, which is close to 1% of Tier 1 capital.
 The bank's currency risk is limited.